Yuri Milner's DST Global plans to invest more in U.S. start-ups

 “India is a very interesting market which has the same possibility as the Chinese market in terms of leapfrogging offline infrastructure,” Milner said.

-Russian-born Milner, who trained as a physicist and created a lucrative award for scientists and mathematicians known as the Breakthrough Prize [ID: L2N0T007N], now makes his home in Silicon Valley.
+Russian-born Milner, who trained as a physicist and created a lucrative award for scientists and mathematicians known as the Breakthrough Prize, now makes his home in Silicon Valley.
 A series of early investments in social-media company Facebook helped make him a billionaire.

 Milner's net worth totals roughly $2.7 billion, a source familiar with the situation said.
 Earlier this year, Forbes estimated Milner's worth at $1.8 billion.